jcbradbury/jcbradbury.github.io/_pages/stadium-economic-impact.md

 Mixed-use developments connected to sports venues have not always proved to be successes, either.
 Glendale, Arizona's Westgate City Center entertainment center outside Gila River Arena and State Farm Stadium was [foreclosed upon](https://www.glendalestar.com/news/jobing-com-arena-turns-ten-years-old/article_03e1c006-6686-11e3-94be-0019bb2963f4.html) in 2011.
 Kansas City's Power & Light District situated next to the T-Mobile Center basketball arena has been such a consistent money loser, that its [city manager stated](https://www.kansascity.com/news/politics-government/article9530081.html), "I don’t think there will be a point at any time in the foreseeable future, probably the next 20 years, where it actually pays for itself."

+**Related research:**
+- *This One Will Be Different*, [Chapter 9](https://doi.org/10.1093/9780197820247.003.0009) by J.C.
+Bradbury
+- [A Home Run for Cobb?
+A Comprehensive Report on the Economic Impact of Truist Park and The Battery Atlanta on Cobb County](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=6159506)  by J.C.
+Bradbury
+- [Sports Stadiums and Local Economic Activity: Evidence from Sales Tax Collections](https://www.tandfonline.com/doi/full/10.1080/07352166.2022.2044837)  by J.C.
+Bradbury
+- [The Impact of Sports Stadiums on Localized Commercial Activity](https://doi.org/10.1111/jors.12560) by J.C.
+Bradbury
+- [Estimating the Fiscal Impact of Stadium Developments: Evaluating a Pro Forma Model](https://journals.sagepub.com/doi/10.1177/10911421231199517) by Robert Baumann and J.C.
+Bradbury

+## Has Truist Park and The Battery paid for itself?

 The Battery Atlanta has been similarly unsuccessful at generating a positive return to cover its construction and operating costs.
 [My review](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=6159506) of Cobb County financial data shows that the stadium operates an an annual deficit of -$15 million per year.

-### But Cobb County officials claim that Truist Park and The Battery are in fact generating enough tax revenue to pay for the public investment.
-Is this not accurate?

 It's unsurprising that the individuals who advocated on behalf of the project continue to insist that the substantial public investment has paid off.
 The accounting comparison that the County uses to show the stadium is a net fiscal positive only looks at Cobb's contribution through property taxes.
 This is inappropriate, because a majority of the government funding comes non-property tax sources.
 When the additional public contributions from special district, hotel, and car rental taxes are included, the net return is negative.